A New Jersey organization is expected to open a medical marijuana dispensary in the Newark area on Friday, the Newark Post reported.

-Knearlnoted that two-thirds of use of medical marijuana prescription activity involves New Castle residents.
+Knearlnoted that two-thirds of the use of medical marijuana prescription activity involves New Castle residents.

 The selection process was criticized a few years ago when First State Compassion Center was selected.
 The organization is headed by a well-connected former legislative aide and a former state trooper.
 First State did partner with an organization with experience in running medical marijuana facilities.

 First State both grows and sells medical marijuana at a site on Germay Drive, just west of Wilmington.
-It also operates a dispensary in Lewes that was opened in 2107after numerous delays.
+It also operates a dispensary in Lewes that was opened in 2107.

 An effort to legalize marijuana for recreational failed during the past legislative session.